 - Open Source

-Github link here.
-Community help very much apppreciated!
+GitHub link here.
+Community help very much appreciated!

 Pgwatch2 doesn’t require any modifications to the database server for main functionality, acting as a remote agent, executing normal queries over the network to read metrics and stores the results that are later used for graphing.